Greg Ball (politician): New York State Assembly (2007–2010)

-Ball stated that "It was not easy getting up as the new guy and standing up to tell a group of people what they don't want to hear" but his speech became so popular that soon dozens of reporters began calling, he appeared on Fox News, excerpts from the floor speech popped up on numerous political blogs, his campaign web site received so many visits that its server crashed, and, a YouTube video of his remarks was ranked 80th among new videos the day it was uploaded."Colleagues boo freshman during scolding of Assembly".
+Ball stated that "It was not easy getting up as the new guy and standing up to tell a group of people what they don't want to hear" but his speech became so popular that soon dozens of reporters began calling, he appeared on Fox News, excerpts from the floor speech popped up on multiple political blogs, his campaign web site received so many visits that its server crashed, and, a YouTube video of his remarks was ranked 80th among new videos the day it was uploaded."Colleagues boo freshman during scolding of Assembly".
 Poughkeepsie Journal.
 February 8, 2007.
 Although the remarks were contentious, they echoed a fifty-six page study from the nonpartisan New York University School of Law's Brennan Center for Justice, which referred to the legislature as "the least deliberative and most dysfunctional in the nation".

 As ranking member of the Veterans Affairs Committee, Ball announced legislation expanding the eligibility for veterans to receive tax exemption benefits, including the exemption of real property owned by certain disabled veterans from property taxation.
 Ball authored the bill that created the tuition remission program for veterans, offering them free tuition at both SUNY and CUNY undergraduate and graduate institutions.Scott, Larry.
 "COMBAT VETS, GOING BACK TO VIETNAM, TO GET FREE TUITION AT N.Y.
 STATE UNIVERSITIES ".
 VA Watchdog.
 April 16, 2008.
 Governor Eliot Spitzer included the measure in his 2008 executive budget proposal, and the measure was kept funded in Governor David Paterson's version.

 According to The Journal News, one key to Ball's success was that his campaign identified the concern local voters cared most about: illegal immigration.
 The New York Sun reported that Ball, who has called for some local prison and police officials to be trained by Immigration and Customs Enforcement to help deport illegal immigrants, defines himself as a moderate on the immigration issue.
 Ball made illegal immigration a focal point of his bid for office.
 In October 2007, he strongly criticized Governor Spitzer's plan to give driver's licenses to illegal immigrants.Blain, Glenn.
-"Assembly GOP takes aim at Spitzer license plan".
+"Assembly GOP takes aim at Spitzer license plan ".
 The Journal News.
 October 1, 2007.
 He was at the forefront of the opposition to the plan, and his Statewide petition to stop it led to the Assembly Minority Conference's decision to sue the Governor to stop the plan.